 - Tieveragh Hill and Lurigethan Hill – two legendary fairy sites, still revered by locals and considered to have frequent supernatural sightings.

-Described wonders of County Antrim
+Described landmarks of County Antrim

 Highlights of County Antrim are:

 - The countless natural and historical landmarks in Glens – nine large valleys opening to the sea.
-Here one can see waterfalls, megaliths, old castles, meadows and forests rich with flowers, sites of fairy and ghost legends and nearly every other kind of landmarks.
+Here one can see waterfalls, megaliths, old castles, meadows and forest rich with flowers, sites of fairy and ghost legends and nearly every other kind of landmarks.